 As property owners are often discouraged by a lack of understanding of the renovation process, the introduction of this accreditation system along with a register of accredited professionals, should facilitate deep renovation and ensure Irish citizens are at the centre of the energy transition.

-Finally, to better incentivise building professionals and construction workers to upskill in the area, a self-assessment tool will be developed to allow them to easily identify the steps they need to take to upskill and achieve accreditation.
-The tool will be launched in early 2020 but a catalogue of energy renovation training course is already available here
+Finally, to better incentivise building professionals and construction workers to upskill in the area, a self-assessment tool has been developed to allow them to easily identify the steps they need to take to upskill.
+The tool has been launched in May 2020 and it’s available here.

 Organisations and individuals interested in learning more about this project should contact Marion – Marion@igbc.ie or call 01 681 5862.